vega/altair/doc/user_guide/data.rst

     {
         "type": "Feature",
-        "id": "feat_1",
         "geometry": {...},
         "foo": "xx",
         "bah": "yy",
-        "properties": {
-            "id": 1,
+        "id": 1
-            "type": "zz"
-        },
-        "title": "Example Feature"
     }

-The nested `"type": "zz"` cannot be serialized, since the reserved `"type":"Feature"` exists on the top-level and the nested `"id": 1` cannot be serialized since there is already an `"id": "feat_1"` entry on the top-level.
-Both `"foo": "xx"` and `"bah": "yy"` were succesfully serialized to the top-level.
+The nested `"type": "zz"` in the properties member is overwriten by `"type":"Feature"` and only the metadata stored in the properties member is serialized.
+Meaning that foreign members and the commonly used identifier are not serialized.

 .. _data-geopandas-vs-pandas:

 GeoPandas vs Pandas
 ~~~~~~~~~~~~~~~~~~~
 A `GeoDataFrame` is a `DataFrame` including a special column with spatial geometries.
-Where Altair only accesses dataframe columns and not dataframe indices for a
-`DataFrame` this is not the case for a `GeoDataFrame`.
-The `__geo_interface__` of a
-`GeoDataFrame` registers the dataframe indices as a commonly used identifier on the
-top-level of each Feature with the key-name "id".
-If there is a column name in your
-`GeoDataFrame` with the name "id", it is accesible as "properties.id" in Altair.
+The column-name containing the spatial geometries defaults to `geometry`.
+To directly
+use a `GeoDataFrame` with Altair means in practice that only the column-name `type`
+should be avoided.

 .. _data-projections: